sdcondon/FlUnit/docs/user-guide/other-notes.md

 Test object lifetime is something you don't really need to worry about when writing tests (since its the test adapter that manages this).
 However, you may find of interest if you are wondering if the examples are `public static Test MyTest => ...` rather than `public static Test MyTest { get; } = ...` for succinctness only.
-While the abstraction doesn't require this, FlUnits `Test` implementations actually serve as containers for the pre-reqs and test action/function outcome - and are thus intended to be short-lived (to the extent that an invalidoperationexception is thrown if an adapter tries to run a Test instance twice).
+While the abstraction doesn't require this, FlUnits `Test` implementations actually serve as containers for the prerequisites and test action/function outcome - and are thus intended to be short-lived (to the extent that an invalidoperationexception is thrown if an adapter tries to run a Test instance twice).
 It is thus very intentional that the examples use a getter rather than an auto-initializer..